KidsBell

 Message scheduling & quiet hours

-Daily Emotion Card flow (parent input AM → teacher update PM)
+Daily Emotion Card flow (guardians input AM → teacher update PM)

 Multilingual translation toggle

-Teachers felt more relaxed with scheduled messages and not using personal phones.
+Teachers felt more relaxed when messages respected quiet hours and personal phones were not required